top of page

 Single engine two seat observation and liaison aircraft

-In August 1939 the Belgian Government also requisitioned De Havilland DH.86 Leopard Moth's OO-GEJ which served with the "Estafette Escadrille" and was subsequentely captured by the enemy at Montpellier-Frejorgues in mid-1940
+In August 1939 the Belgian Government also requisitioned three De Havilland DH.86 Leopard Moth's OO-APS, OO-GEJ and OO-JFC which served with the "Estafette Escadrille" untill May/June 1940.

 De Havilland DH.85 Leopard Moth